toggy79/Klipper-material-based-auto-Zoffset/README.md

 Real correction is done AFTER the bed mesh.
 <img width="263" height="70" alt="image" src="https://github.com/user-attachments/assets/4addf427-6726-4721-9bd9-66fef2006117" />

 Command APPLY_Z_OFFSET_MATERIAL makes babby step adjustment to Z in order to get same Zoffset for same type of material.
+It displays info at terminal.
 Every PLA will have the same zofsset, PETG zofset will be same for all petg-s, etc...

 You need to tune values from macro:
 <img width="341" height="210" alt="image" src="https://github.com/user-attachments/assets/8f96483d-e029-4360-92b0-c0390b48ef52" />